HomeVertebratesBeaked Whale

 Dentition

-However, one species, the Shepherd’s beaked whale, is unique among beaked whales, as both their sexes have a complete set of functional teeth (between 17 to 27 pairs in both jaws).
+However, one species, the Shepherd’s beaked whale, is unique among beaked whales, as both sexes have a complete set of functional teeth (between 17 to 27 pairs in both jaws).
 However, males are distinguished by the presence of prominent tusks, whereas in females, the teeth remain extremely small and do not fully emerge.

 Taxonomy

-Ziphiidae represents the second-largest family of cetaceans after oceanic dolphins (family Delphinidae).
+In terms of species count, Ziphiidae represents the second-largest family of cetaceans after oceanic dolphins (family Delphinidae).

-According to the Society for Marine Mammalogy, currently, the 24 extant species of beaked whales are divided into 3 subfamilies and 6 extant genera.
+According to the Society for Marine Mammalogy, the 24 extant species of beaked whales are divided into 3 subfamilies and 6 extant genera.

 Beaked Whale (Ziphiidae)